Nebukam/steam-game-finder/README.md

 ![Friendlist view](https://github.com/Nebukam/steam-game-finder/raw/main/assets/screenshots/002.png)

 ### - Essential filters focusing on multiplayer features
-Also includes filters from [Co-optimus](https://www.co-optimus.com/) !
+Also includes filters from [Co-optimus](https://www.co-optimus.com/), as well as size on disk!

 ![Filter view](https://github.com/Nebukam/steam-game-finder/raw/main/assets/screenshots/003.png)
 > :warning: Activating Co-optimus filters will greatly reduce the number of results, as data is available for "only" 2285 games. *(airquotes as it is already a titanesque job since it's maintained manually)*